V-I-S-H-N-U/Junior_Prep/README.md

 # JUNIOR PREP
 # ![WebApp](https://github.com/V-I-S-H-N-U/Junior_Prep/blob/master/images/logo1.png)

-# WebApp
 <table>
 <tr>
 <td>
-  Junior Prep, a placement preparation and training webapp is an online platform that helps job seekers mostly college students prepare for thier placements.
-This application provides a wide range of resources and tools that assist individuals in improving thier skills, gaining knowledge and praticing interview questions.
+  Junior Prep, a placement preparation and training webapp is an online platform that helps job seekers mostly college students prepare for their placements.
+This application provides a wide range of resources and tools that assist individuals in improving their skills, gaining knowledge and practicing interview questions.
 </td>
 </tr>
 </table>